DVLA campervan reclassification

 How to submit your application to the DVLA

-To submit your request for reclassification, you must submit a completed ‘motor caravan’ conversion checklist, a V5C showing one of the required body types, as well as photos of your campervan detailing the required internal and external features.
+To submit your campervan reclassification to the DVLA, you must submit a completed ‘motor caravan’ conversion checklist and a V5C showing one of the required body types.
+You will also need to submit photos of your campervan detailing the required internal and external features.
 These photos should have a description on the back, as well as the date and the registration number of the vehicle.
 You should also include a photo showing the vehicle identification number (VIN) or the chassis number stamped on the plate attached to the original chassis or vehicle body shell.

 For full details on what to include and where to send the information, you can check the DVLA website.